How She Move: Production and release

 How She Move was originally slated to open in Canada in March 2007, but when it picked up a distribution deal from American companies Paramount Vantage and MTV Films (both owned by Viacom) at the 2007 Sundance Film Festival, the release date was pushed back to allow for reshooting several of the dance sequences, particularly the finale.
 The film was shot on Super 16mm for $5 million, and Paramount invested another $2 million in the new sequences, re-editing and new sound mix.
 They created a new soundtrack with American and Canadian hip-hop artists.
 The film was originally set and shot in Toronto, however; Paramount edited out references of the team travelling from Toronto to Detroit for the dance competition following test audience screenings.
 They, along with MTV, spent another $10 million in promotion and distribution to 1500 theatres in the United States and 50 in Canada.

 Critical reception

-How She Move delivered mainly positive critical response.
-On its Rotten Tomatoes listing, 67% of critics gave it positive response, based on 73 reviews.
-The critical consensus for the film was "energetic and gritty, despite a formulaic plot".
+How She Move received generally positive reviews.

-Home video release
+Home media

-Having been released in U.S. theaters on January 25, 2008, the film was released on DVD on April 29.
-The film was also released in Australian cinemas on April 10, 2008, and will be available on DVD on September 4.

-Streaming

-On dec 2019 the film was released online on the Canada Media Fund’s Encore+ YouTube channel.
+The film was released on DVD on April 29, 2008.